 While you're upgrading your outdoor kit, you might also want to check out our guides to the best walking trousers and the best waterproof jackets too.
-But now let's dive into our ranking of the best wellies around right now.
+But now let's dive into our ranking of the best wellies for men right now.

 If you're looking for a wellington boot that is heaped with function and style, these Le Chameau beauties could be the best wellies for you.
 Although seemingly expensive, the Vierzonord, available for men and women, are built to last, so expect a robust and durable build straight out of the box.